-I first learned about the Sunday Basket® at a homeschool convention.
+I first learned about the Sunday Basket® at a the 2019 Great Homeschool Convention.
 I awoke early that Saturday morning to attend Lisa Woodruff’s 8am session.
 Within the hour, I knew the Sunday Basket method would work for our family.
 All that remained was convincing my husband to let me try something new.

 Some of the links in this post are affiliate links.
 If you click through and make a purchase, I will earn a commission, but that commission will not increase the price you pay.
 As an Amazon Associate, I earn from qualifying purchases.
 Please read my disclosure policy to learn more.